 It’s a waste of the entire concept.
 Aside from humans, monsters are one of your biggest adversaries, which are mutated wildlife following the apocalypse.
 Okay Outriders, you do realize since I never got to know the actual wildlife of Enoch that there’s no difference right?
 Alien wildlife would have been just as alien to me as mutants because I have no point of reference for what was mutated in the first place!

-The likable characters interested in the new frontier either die or turn into cold hard jackasses which also make up 90% of the entire cast of the whole game.
+The likable characters who are interested in the new frontier either die or turn into cold hard jackasses which also make up 90% of the entire cast of the whole game.
 Enoch and everyone in it sucks.
 Except for your character…mostly.

 Outriders goes halfsies on how to handle the player character.
 You create and name your character, but you don’t make dialogue or moral choices for them.
 They are a pre-established persona.
 Instead of making them a fully developed character, Outriders opted for generic badass instead.
-They neither feel like your character or an established person.
+They neither feel like your character nor an established person.

 Your character has no personality outside of being a badass and it makes it really hard to connect with them.
 There are definitely a few lines that made me go, “Okay, I do wish I was that cool”.
 Other times they use words like Dunder Head, and I changed my mind.